mhpatel96/GitMarkdownGuide/Github guide.md

 The command "git branch" will set up another branch.
 The branch can be named as shown.

+NOTE: The default branch was renamed from "master" to "main" in newer git versions.
+Both mean the same thing, but some legacy repositories may not have the updated name.

 ![](./images/new_branch.jpg)

 ### Viewing active branch status